Methodology

 Short answer

-Hue Codex calculates Delta E 76 as Euclidean distance in CIE Lab and OKLab distance as Euclidean distance in OKLab scaled for readability.
-These scores are useful signals, not universal human perception guarantees.
+Hue Codex calculates Delta E 76 as Euclidean distance in D50-adapted CIE Lab and OKLab distance as Euclidean distance in D65 OKLab scaled by 100.
+Color Picker Repair 2.0 uses that scaled OKLab distance as its minimal-change objective across a bounded set of serialized sRGB candidates; it does not claim a globally nearest perceptual solution.

 Standards status